carpentries/instructor-training/_episodes/09-eia.md

 > if people attend a workshop with their labmates, it's more likely they will
 > work together to implement what they've learned after the workshop has ended.
 {: .callout}

+## Equity versus Equality
+We can monitor our own use of stereotypes, but the experiences that people have before and after our workshop are beyond our control.
+Because these experiences are unequal, including historical and present-day differences in access to resources, mentorship, and other avenues towards career success, we aim to make Carpentries programs *equitable*.
+This means that, rather than offering the same access and experience to all, we aim to use our programs to actively counter-balance unequal opportunities that have led to disproportionate representation of certain groups in data-centric careers.

+If you host a workshop, we encourage you to consider means of reaching out to historically under-represented groups in your community who may be interested in attending.

 ## Setting Expectations with the Code of Conduct